This post was most recently updated on November 5th, 2018

-In this article, you shall be presented with the opportunity to learn everything about VR and AR.
-It’s definition, history, uses, implications, supported devices.
-If you are a graphically -inclined person or you just love updating your knowledge of technology like me, you will find this article extremely useful.
+Here is an opportunity to learn everything about Virtual reality(VR) and Augmented reality(AR).
+If you are the type that just love updating your knowledge of technology like me, you will find this article extremely useful.
 I present to you in this post, basic VR & AR facts.

 What’s VR and AR?

-VR blocks the real world and immerses the user in the digital universe.
-If you put on the headset, and instead of living suddenly find yourself in the thick of a fight against zombies, then this VR.
-In other words, with VR, all realities of life are blocked out
+VR blocks the real world and immerses the user into a digital universe.
+If you put on the headset, suddenly you can find yourself in the middle of a fight against zombies, then this VR.
+In other words, with VR, all realities of life are blocked out.

 AR adds the elements of the digital world into reality.
 If you walk down the street and suddenly on the sidewalk in front of you appears Pokemon Dragonet, this is AR.

-It is considered that the development of virtual reality began in the 50s.
-In 1961, Philco Corporation developed the first virtual reality helmets Headsight for military purposes, and this was the first application of the technology in real life.
+First and foremost, it is considered that the development of virtual reality began in the 50s.
+In 1961, Philco Corporation developed the first virtual reality helmets Headsight for military purposes.
+As a result, this was the first application of the technology in real life.
 But based on the current classification system, it more likely would relate to the AR-technology.

-Virtual reality is considered to be the father of Morton Heilig.
+In addition, the Virtual reality is considered to be the invention of Morton Heilig.
 In 1962 he patented virtual stimulant called “Sensorama” first in the world.
-The apparatus was a bulky device, externally resembling slots 80 and allow the viewer to experience an immersive experience in virtual reality, for example, a ride on the motorcycle through the streets of Brooklyn.
-But the invention Heilig caused distrust among investors and scientists and he had to stop development.
+The apparatus was a bulky device, externally resembling slots 80 and allow the viewer to experience an immersive experience in virtual reality.
+For example, a ride on the motorcycle through the streets of Brooklyn.
+But this Heilig’s invention caused distrust among investors and scientists and he had to stop the development.

-A few years after, a similar device provided by Heilig a Harvard professor Ayvan Sazerlend, who, along with the student Bob Sproull created a “Sword of Damocles” – the first virtual reality system based on the head display.
+A few years after, a similar device provided by a Harvard professor Ayvan Sazerlend, who, along with the student Bob Sproull created a “Sword of Damocles”.
+This was the first virtual reality system based on the head display.
 Points were attached to the ceiling and through the computer broadcast picture.

-In the 80s the company VPL Research has developed more modern equipment for virtual reality – goggles and gloves EyePhone DataGlove.
+In the 80s the company VPL Research and developed more modern equipment for virtual reality.
+These equipment include -goggles and gloves EyePhone, and DataGlove.
 One of the company’s employee, Jaron Lanier – a talented inventor coined the term “virtual reality”.

-Augmented reality went hand in hand with the virtual until 1990, when the scientist Tom Caudell first proposed the term “augmented reality.”
-In 1992, Lewis Rosenberg developed one of the earliest operating systems, augmented reality for the US Air Force.
-Exoskeleton Rosenberg allowed the military to manage virtual machines, while in a remote control center.
-In 1994 Zhyuli Martin created the first augmented reality in the theater under the title “Dancing in Cyberspace” – setting in which acrobats danced in the virtual space.
+Basically, augmented reality went hand-in-hand with the virtual until 1990.
+In 1990, the scientist Tom Caudell first proposed the term “augmented reality.”
+In 1992, Lewis Rosenberg developed one of the earliest operating systems of augmented reality for the US Air Force.

-During demonstrations and previews, however, the story was over.
-Games from Sega VR were accompanied by headaches and nausea, and the device never went on sale.
-The high cost of devices, poor technical equipment and the side effects have forced the people to forget about VR and AR technologies.
+Also, games from Sega VR were accompanied by headaches and nausea, and the device never went on sale.
+The high cost of devices, poor technical equipment and the side effects have forced people to forget about VR and AR technologies.

 In 2000, thanks to the addition to the AR technology.
-The Quake game has an opportunity to pursue monsters on real streets.
-True, the play could only be armed with a virtual helmet with sensors and cameras that did not contribute to the popularity of the game, but it was a prerequisite for the emergence of the now famous Pokemon Go.
+The Quake game was introduced.
+It has an opportunity to pursue monsters on real streets.
+Truly, the game could only be played with a virtual helmet with sensors and cameras that did not contribute to the popularity of the game, but it was a prerequisite for the emergence of the now famous Pokemon Go game.

 The VR/AR boom began only in 2012.
-August 1, 201, a little-known company Oculus launched on their platform, Kickstarter campaign to raise funds for the issue head-mounted display.
+August 1, 2012, a not too popular company Oculus launched on their platform a campaign to raise funds for the head-mounted display.
 Developers promised users “immersive effect” due to the use of displays with a resolution of 640 by 800 pixels for each eye.

-The required 250 thousand dollars have been collected within the first four hours.
-After three and a half years, 6 January 2015, started pre-sales of the first production of consumer head-mounted display Oculus Rift CV1.
+After three and a half years, and on the 6th of January 2015, started pre-sales of the first production of consumer head-mounted display Oculus Rift CV1.
 It is just as if to say that the release was expected.
 The entire first batch of helmets has been sold out in 14 minutes.

-It was the symbolic beginning of a boom VR-technology and the explosive growth of investment in this sector.
-It was in 2015, virtual reality technology has become a truly new technological phenomenon.
+Surprisingly, this was the symbolic beginning of a boom VR-technology and the explosive growth of investment in this sector.
+It was in 2015 that virtual reality technology became a truly new technological phenomenon.

 Virtual reality – the one sector in which infrastructural and technological development is in parallel with content development.

-Therefore it is possible to identify several key areas of the industry, depending on the content and scope of application:
+Therefore it is possible to identify several key areas of the industry, depending on the content and scope of application of VR and AR:

 - games ;